Keyboard shortcuts

 include Registration::Registerable

-include Roster::Rosterable
+include Rosters::Rosterable

 has_many :speaker_talk_joins, dependent: :destroy